timmcginley/41934/Concepts/LOD/README.md

 LOD is tricky as it can mean different things.
 These can be summarised as LOX....

+According to Dikon....
+Level of Development (LOD) describes explicitly which information about model elements must be present in the BIM at different stages during the design and construction process.
+In Denmark this can be defined using DiKon.

+LOD for building parts is comprised of:
+* Level of Reliability (LOR) describes the reliability of the information provided for the building part and it’s properties.
+* Level of Geometry (LOG) describes the building parts’ geometric representations and the extent of secondary components/parts.
+* Level of Information (LOI) describes the building parts’ properties contained in, linked to, or in some other way connected.

+In a recent thesis we realised that LOI is relatively easy to assess in a model based on DiKon but LOG and LOR are more difficult.
+If you select the Quality use case you could focus on how to get the LOI of the element and check this against the DiKon specification.

+However, whilst Dikon is common in Denmark, other countries use other definitions.

 ## Level of Detail
 solves the problem of uncertainty about the level of detail to include in a model.
 For simplicity this course focuses on DIKON LOD guidelines, although this could be applied to other LOD specifications.